OpenWALAS/OpenWALAS.github.io/_pages/index.md

   - *OpenWALAS can be used internally ('in-house') without restriction, but only redistributed in other software that is under the GNU GPL*.

 The author always respects the intellectual property rights and labor achievements, and supports the behavior of sharing software and related documents.
-Any organization and individual can freely share the program and related documents within a limited scope, but the following principles should be followed.
+Any organization and individual can freely share the program and related documentation within a limited scope, but the following principles should be followed.

 - (a) The projects encourage relevant researchers and authors to carry out joint-research, utilize this program, and further improve the program, so as to contribute to the technology development of global ship and ocean engineering;
-- (b) Copyrights of the software and documents belongs to the original author;
+- (b) Copyrights of the software and documentation belongs to the original author;
 - (c) This program shall not be used for any commercial purpose without the permission of the original author, otherwise it will be deemed as infringement;
 - (d) The source and the original author must be cited, if the software and the contents of this document are reprinted;
 - (e) For those who do not abide by this statement or illegally use this software and the contents of this document, the rights are reserved according to law.